 At Brooks Law Group, we know that most riders are cautious and law-abiding.
 We won’t let insurance companies duck their duty by playing up unfair biases.

-Types of Damages in a Tampa Motorcycle Accident
+Types of Damages in a Motorcycle Accident in Tampa

 If you are involved in a motorcycle accident in Tampa, you may be entitled to certain forms of compensation for your injuries and property damage.
 Compensation for personal injuries suffered in a motorcycle accident fall into two main categories – economic damages and non-economic damages.